Tips and neuroathletic exercises for more concentration

-The many hours we spend in front of different screens every day mean that we are increasingly unable to focus on individual tasks or topics.
-Due to the abundance of visual and auditory stimuli that constantly bombard us from our digital devices, we find it more difficult to concentrate our thoughts.
+The many hours we spend in front of various screens every day mean that we are increasingly unable to focus on individual tasks or topics.
+The abundance of visual and auditory stimuli that are constantly bombarding us from our digital devices makes it more difficult for us to focus our thoughts.

-Here are 6 simple tips that can boost your concentration immediately.
+Here are 6 simple tips that can instantly boost your concentration.

 Contents